openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 Last but not least, just 2 days before the year ended, Nelson Marques announced the new
         [GNOME:Ayatana](https://build.opensuse.org/project/show?project=GNOME:Ayatana) Build Service project.
 More information is already available on the
         [GNOME Ayatana wiki page](http://en.opensuse.org/openSUSE:GNOME_Ayatana).
-      Nelson has been working on patching and packaging the Indicators from Ubuntuâ€™s Unity project for openSUSE for a while now and has decided it was time to announce it [more publicly](http://lizards.opensuse.org/2010/12/29/kick-off-for-gnomeayatana-project/) (worth a read!).
+      Nelson has been working on patching and packaging the Indicators from Ubuntu’s Unity project for openSUSE for a while now and has decided it was time to announce it [more publicly](http://lizards.opensuse.org/2010/12/29/kick-off-for-gnomeayatana-project/) (worth a read!).

-Nelson: â€œThe main goal is to provide openSUSE users a
+Nelson: “The main goal is to provide openSUSE users a
           broader choice in Desktop software.
-In this case, to provide the software developed by Canonicalâ€™s Ayatana Project (et all). openSUSE users will benefit of this software (partially or fully enabled) without the need of changing their platform.
-In my humble opinion this is the role of a distribution, to **distribute** Free Software!â€
+In this case, to provide the software developed by Canonical’s Ayatana Project (et all). openSUSE users will benefit of this software (partially or fully enabled) without the need of changing their platform.
+In my humble opinion this is the role of a distribution, to **distribute** Free Software!”

 **Ubuntu patches going to GNOME **